OrcThinker/EmacsOrgDailyAutoStarter/Golang Emacs Day Manager Auto Open devel.md

 2. Enable automatic execution
     If a project is tagged "automatic open" <- can only be one Run the "daily workflow" automatically on windows start

-3. Daily workflow expansion
-    Only add a new file if there is no file existing for the current date